fidelity/kconnect/README.md

 ## Features

-- Authenticate using SAML or Azure Active Directory
+- Authenticate using SAML, Azure Active Directory, AWS IAM, Rancher Token
-- Discover EKS & AKS clusters
+- Discover clusters in EKS, AKS and Rancher
 - Generate a kubeconfig for a cluster
 - Query history of connected servers
 - Regenerate the kubeconfig from your history by using an id or an alias